 Firstly he is on the autistic spectrum that has always made communication difficult and music has helped him heal and move forward in life.

-He was born without a left hip socket which brought tension and pain throughout his body.
-After having surgery he found that was able to create music much easier and has become obsessed with teaching people that anyone can make music.
+Secondly, he was born without a left hip socket which brought tension and pain throughout his body.

 He is most well known for fun sing-along songs like “Terribly Happy” and “If You’re Bored In San Diego (IT’S YOUR FAULT) as well as songs in many other styles.